credativ/plutono/docs/sources/auth/auth-proxy.md

 headers = "Groups:X-WEBAUTH-GROUPS"
 ```

 You use the `X-WEBAUTH-GROUPS` header to send the team information for each user.
-Specifically, the set of Grafana's group IDs that the user belongs to.
+Specifically, the set of Plutono's group IDs that the user belongs to.

-First, we need to set up the mapping between your authentication provider and Grafana.
-Follow [these instructions]({{< relref "team-sync.md#enable-synchronization-for-a-team" >}}) to add groups to a team within Grafana.
+First, we need to set up the mapping between your authentication provider and Plutono.
+Follow [these instructions]({{< relref "team-sync.md#enable-synchronization-for-a-team" >}}) to add groups to a team within Plutono.

 Once that's done.
 You can verify your mappings by querying the API.